Signs and Symptoms

 Once a person gets used to the movement and the motion stops, symptoms may come back (although usually only briefly).
-Sometimes just thinking about movement can cause anxiety and symptoms of motion sickness.
-For example, a person who had motion sickness before might get nauseous on an airplane before take off.
+Sometimes just thinking about movement can cause fear and symptoms of motion sickness.
+For example, a person who had motion sickness before might get nauseous on an airplane before take-off.

 The following are the most common risk factors for motion sickness:

-Your doctor will ask about your symptoms and find out what usually causes the problem, such as riding in a boat, flying in a plane, or driving in car.
+Your doctor will ask about your symptoms and find out what usually causes the problem.
 Your doctor does not usually need laboratory tests to make a diagnosis.

-There are several ways you can try to prevent motion sickness:
+There are several ways you can try to prevent car motion sickness:

 If you have motion sickness on a plane, try these tips: